KatherineMichel/tech-and-funding-toolkit/my-toolkit-notes.md

 Needs / Wants / Desires
 I Like, I Wish, What If
 5 Whys
-Who / What / Where / When
+Who / What / When / Where/ Why / How
-What, Why, How
 Why, How, Laddering

 * Fishbone Diagram (Synonyms: Cause-and-effect diagram, Fault tree diagram, Ishikawa diagram, Root cause analysis)